unahouExosite/docs/data/README.md

 ## Exosite Data API

-This is a lightweight API intended for bandwidth-constrained applications.
-It provides the ability to write new data points or read the latest data point over a reliable HTTP connection.
+This is a lightweight HTTP-based API for writing to and reading from the Exosite One Platform.
+It is intended for bandwidth-constrained applications.
+It provides the ability to write new data points or read the latest data point.

 If you're completely new to Exosite's APIs, you may want to read the [API overview](../README.md) first.